-It is very accessible from Reno and Carson City.
+1) It is a notable landmark on a very popular trail, very accessible from Reno and Carson City; and

 Getting ThereFrom Reno, take 395 South to the Mount Rose Highway (rt.
 431).
 Once on 431, take it to the west for 6 miles to the north entrance of Galena Creek County Park.
-There is a new trailhead as of the summer of 2011 that better defines the trailhead.
-You can park at the trailhead, and the trailhead is marked.
-W
+There are new trails and trailheads as of the summer of 2011, but the original trailhead is still in tact.

 1) Start at the Jones Creek Trailhead and follow signs.
+Don't take the lower trailhead.
+Park at the further trailhead up and find the dirt road towards Jones Creek/White's Creek.
 After about 1/2 a mile on the trail the trail reaches a junction.
 Take a left.
 After another 1/2 mile you will see a Mount Rose Wilderness trail sign.
-From here you have less than 2 miles to go.
+From here you have about 2 miles to go.
 Head up the trail which has several switchbacks.
 You eventually reach a ridge where you will see a sign for Church's Pond.
-You already have Point 8364 right in front of you.
+You already have the knob right in front of you.
 Take the trail to Church's Pond for about a tenth of a mile until you see a boulder field on the right.
 Climb this boulder field the remaining ~250' up to the summit.
 Descend via the same trail.